 Meet Our Board

-Mr. Todd Carver, District 7
+Mr. Todd Carver, District 7 - Chairman

 Mr. Richard Todd Carver was elected to the Iredell-Statesville Schools Board of Education in December 2018.

 Mr. Carver ran for the school board to make sure there was a representative from his district.
 He wants to ensure that citizens are getting the best value for the tax dollars the district receives.
 He believes that the district is in the business of educating children and it should be done as efficiently as possible.
 He also wants to work every day to ensure the safety of our students and staff.
-Mr. Carver believes that the biggest challenge currently facing the district is funding and the need to demonstrating to people how their tax dollars are used.
+Mr. Carver believes that the biggest challenge currently facing the district is funding and the need to demonstrate to people how their tax dollars are used.
 One thing that Mr. Carver has already learned since becoming a board member is how big and complex we are.
 Iredell-Statesville Schools is one of the largest employers in Iredell County.
 It takes a lot of people and resources to accomplish our jobs.

 Mr. Carver said he would describe himself as helpful and believes in being a resource to get work accomplished.
 His favorite book is "Lessons I Learned from a Third Grade Dropout." and his favorite television show is the Andy Griffith Show.
 You may find him at his favorite place to eat in Iredell County, Pomadors.
 One thing you may not know about Mr. Todd Carver is that he has a true love for teaching.